baidu/bfe-book/en_us/design/comparison/comparison.md

 # Comparison to Similar Systems

-Here comparison will be made between BFE and several similar system.
+Here comparison will be made between BFE and several similar systems.

 NOTE: Most of the projects below are under active development.
 Thus some of the information may become out of date.